No regrets for Ja Morant over suspension with actions, not words, proving lesson learned

 Morant said basketball has been his therapy throughout his life and that taking the game away made things tougher.
 He credited his family, the Grizzlies and others, including therapy, for helping him since Silver handed down Morant's second suspension in mid-June.

+"The change will be that my decision-making and how I go about my daily life ... being the best Ja I can be,” Morant said.

-Morant was smiling and joking with his teammates at Friday morning's shootaround, pointing out when one of his shots would've gone in if not for someone else's ball knocking his attempt away from the bucket.
+He smiled and joked with teammates at Friday morning's shootaround, pointing out when one of his shots would've gone in if not for someone else's ball knocking his attempt away from the bucket.

-Under the terms of his suspension, Morant has been allowed to practice and travel with the Grizzlies and take part in morning shootarounds.
-But then he has had to leave and not be at the arena while Memphis plays.
+Under the terms of his suspension, Morant has been able to practice and travel with the Grizzlies and take part in morning shootarounds.
+But then he has had to leave, unable to be at the arena while Memphis plays.

-That has left him to be a cheerleader on social media in the only role available to him the first 25 games.
+That has left him being a cheerleader on social media in the only role available to him the first 25 games.

-Morant said he's counting down the days until he's able to make his season debut Tuesday night in New Orleans.
+Morant rejoins a very different Memphis squad than the one he last took the court with in April.

+These Grizzlies have been decimated by injuries and are among the NBA's worst with a record ahead of only Washington, San Antonio and Detroit.
+A league-best 35-6 at home last season, Memphis was the NBA’s last to win on its own court this season.

 AP NBA: https://apnews.com/hub/NBA